greenelab/knowledge-graph-review/content/response-to-reviewers.md

 We agree that the title for that section is a bit broad and we updated the text to accommodate the suggestion.
 You are correct in stating that these methods are not knowledge graph specific; however, they can be used on knowledge graphs to associate nodes to dense vectors (low dimensional space).
 We provided a reference that used SVD and other matrix factorization methods to perform this association for link prediction tasks and node classification tasks.
-In this review we will update text to be more explicit on how these class of methods can be used on knowledge graphs.
+In this revision we will update text to be more explicit on how these class of methods can be used on knowledge graphs.

 >**word2vec is a shallow neural network (one layer for projection, no activation or non-linearity is used in this layer), therefore it is deep learning, nor any of the methods which use similar techniques.